in the days of myspace, it was much more fun and socially acceptable to write paragraphs describing yourself to strangers..

 one last thing...

 Everybody has a why.
 Some people never figure theirs out, but I'm grateful and honored to say I've literally pinned mine down to the ground and I'm determined not to let it go.
+My why is story.
 I live an amazing story.
-I get to do life with the most incredible man, laugh and cry and get annoyed at and with the most wonderful kids, homeschool them, mentor young women, photograph at my church, run an airbnb behind our home, photograph people's most monumental life events, spend summers in our pool, cook and bake for family and friends, throw killer parties, go back to school for biblical leadership..the list goes on.
+I get to do life with the most incredible man, laugh and cry and love the most wonderful kids, homeschool them, see them love and play baseball, hang out at our favorite brewery, photograph people's most monumental life events, worship at church, cook and bake for family and friends, throw killer parties, hike with my family....the list goes on.
 I LOVE my story - and I'm inviting you into it...as I hope, you'll invite me into yours.
 That's my why....story.
 It's powerful and magnetic and inspirational, and it drives all of life.
 Story is everything...to me, and to all of us.

 A few of my favorite quotes I've found on the internet...

 "If you want me to stop listening to Christmas music in November all you have to do is ask so I can say no"

 "Nobody talks about Jesus' miracle of having 12 close friends in his 30's"